Georgios Kountouriotis: Life

 He was born in 1782 on the Saronic island of Hydra to an Arvanite family.
 The family, apparently the richest in independent Greece, stemmed from the younger son of an Albanian peasant.
 He settled the island as a boatman after the Venetians left the Peloponnese (1715) but before the island received its permanent colony.
-The Koundouriotis family used extensively their native Arvanitic dialect of Hydra.
-The dialect has been documented in two letters of Georgios' private correspondence with Ioannis Orlandos, written in the Greek alphabet.
+The Koundouriotis family used extensively their native Albanian dialect of Hydra.
+The dialect has been documented in two letters of Georgios' private correspondence with Ioannis Orlandos, written in the Greek alphabet, in accordance with the practice of the writers of Arvanitika during the Greek War of Independence.
 Georgios spoke Greek only with difficulty.
-He was the brother of Lazaros Kountouriotis, another ship-owner of the Greek War of Independence.
+He was the brother of Lazaros Kountouriotis, another shipowner of the Greek War of Independence.

 When the War of Independence broke out, Georgios, along with the rest of the Kountouriotis family, supported the effort with generous donations as well as with their ships.
-He was often at odds with other Hydriot sea captains, but ultimately was the wealthiest.
+He was often at odds with other Hydriot sea captains but ultimately was the wealthiest.
 Georgios Kountouriotis became a member of the executive committee of the Greek Revolution and served as its president from 1823 to 1826 during the crucial time of the siege of Missolonghi.

 After independence, he became a member of the cabinet of Ioannis Kapodistrias, the first governor of Greece.
 He was a semi-independent adherent of the French Party mostly due to his antipathy to the Russian Party and his fellow Hydriots of the English Party.
-During the period of French Party ascendancy in the reign of King Otto, he served as Prime Minister.
+During the period of French Party ascendancy in the reign of King Otto, he served as prime minister.